SciML/Catalyst.jl/docs/src/model_simulation/simulation_structure_interfacing.md

 ```

 ## [Interfacing using symbolic representations](@id simulation_structure_interfacing_symbolic_representation)
-As [previously described](@ref ref), when e.g. [programmatic modelling is used], species and parameters can be represented as *symbolic variables*.
-These can be used to index a problem, just like `Symbol '-based representations can.
+As [previously described](@ref ref), when e.g. [programmatic modelling is used](@ref ref), species and parameters can be represented as *symbolic variables*.
+These can be used to index a problem, just like symbol-based representations can.
 Here we create a simple [two-state model](@ref ref) programmatically, and use its symbolic variables to check, and update, an initial condition:
 ```@example structure_indexing_symbolic_variables
 using Catalyst
 t = default_t()